RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 -   The reason we can remove tokens right away is so that we can do flash loans.
 Of course, the require statement on line 182 (<span style="color:Orange">orange arrow</span>) will require us to pay back the flash loan with interest.

--   At the top of the function, there is a comment which says the function should be called from another smart contract which implements important safety checks.
+- At the top of the function, there is a comment that says the function should be called from another smart contract that implements important safety checks.
 That means **this function in particular is missing safety checks** (red underline).
 We’ll want to determine what those are.

 -   The **variables _reserve0 and _reserve1** (<span style="color:#008aff">blue underline</span>) are read on lines 161, 176-177, and 182, but they **are not written to in this function**.